Inkblot Cartoon Style

 The style sometimes falls into Accidental Nightmare Fuel

 territory because of the its tendency toward surrealist

 Characteristics of Characters of the Inkblot Cartoon Style:

 If this style is used in a cartoon that was made after the 1920s/1930s, it results in Retraux

 .
 It often, but not always, goes hand-in-hand with Rubber Hose Limbs

 - The earliest Disney characters are, or at least were, this.

 - Looney Tunes:

-- Piggy and Fluffy, Goopy Geer, Foxy and Roxy, Buddy and Cookie, and Beans the cat.
+- Piggy and Fluffy, Goopy Geer, Foxy and Roxy, Buddy and Cookie, Wilbur the cat, and Beans the cat.